Brandon Hagel

-Brandon Hagel (born August 27, 1998) is a Canadian professional ice hockey forward currently playing for the Tampa Bay Lightning of the National Hockey League (NHL).
-He was selected 159th overall by the Buffalo Sabres in the 2016 NHL entry draft but did not sign with the team.
+Brandon Hagel (born August 27, 1998) is a Canadian professional ice hockey player who is a left winger for the Tampa Bay Lightning of the National Hockey League (NHL).
+He was selected 159th overall by the Buffalo Sabres in the 2016 NHL entry draft, but did not sign with the team.
 Hagel made his NHL debut with the Chicago Blackhawks in March 2020, following a junior career with the Red Deer Rebels of the Western Hockey League (WHL), where he set a franchise record for most assists.
-He has since played in the NHL and has represented Canada internationally, winning gold medals at both the 2021 IIHF World Championship and the 2025 4 Nations Face-Off.
+He has since played in the NHL and has represented Canada internationally, winning gold medals at both the 2021 World Championship and the 4 Nations Face-Off in 2025.

 Playing career

 Hagel began his Bantam and Midget AAA ice hockey career with the Fort Saskatchewan Rangers in the Alberta Midget Hockey League (AMHL).
 Despite recording 41 points in 33 games during the 2012–13 AMHL season, he was overlooked in the 2013 Western Hockey League (WHL) Bantam draft.
 Following this, he finished third in the AMHL in points and was named to the Second All-Star Team.
 He finished his Bantam and Midget career playing with the Whitecourt Wolverines and recording one goal and two assists in two games.